-The treatment by PJM and Dominion Virginia Power of the outage for the Lanexa - Dunnsville Line illustrates some of the issues with the current process.
-The outage was submitted and delayed more than once.
-It is not clear that PJM's analysis of expected congestion identified or highlighted the magnitude of the economic impact.
-Dominion Virginia Power did not stage the outage so as to minimize market disruption and congestion.
+There are clear rules defined for assigning On Time or Late status for submitted outage requests in both the PJM tariff and PJM manuals.
+164 The On Time or Late status affects the way in which PJM addresses the potential to exceed transmission limits.
+Table 12-66 shows that in the first 10 months of the 2023/2024 planning period, 182 nonemergency outage requests were submitted late and expected to cause congestion.
+The expected impact on congestion and the options for controlling that congestion is the basis for PJM's treatment of late outage requests.
+But the definition of this congestion analysis in the PJM manuals is about physical limits and not about economic congestion.
+PJM approves on time outages based solely on whether limits are exceeded and available controlling actions, without regard to the resulting level of economic congestion.
+The MMU recommends that PJM draft a definition of the congestion analysis required for transmission outage requests and associated triggers, including both the extent of overloaded facilities and the level of economic congestion, to include in PJM manuals after appropriate review with appropriate rules for on time and late outage requests.
+165 so as to minimize market disruption and congestion.
 After high congestion costs of Greys Point - Harmony Village constraint and market participant manipulative behavior caused by the outage were identified by the end of January, on February 11, 2022 Dominion decided to temporarily terminate the outage in March in order to work on upgrading Greys Point, Harmony Village and White Stone path.
 The Greys Point - Harmony Village Line has not been binding since March 14, 2022.
 It indicates that if the market impact of the outage was identified during PJM outage analysis process and action was taken because of the analysis result, the high congestion costs and manipulative behavior could have been prevented.